RSS feed

 Category Archives: Delegation/How To Delegate

-Word Power in Action: What you say when you delegate authority but want to stay involved By Gene Griessman, Ph.D.
-Two partners at a big law firm are on the phone in a new episode of the CBS hit show … Continue reading
+What you say when you delegate and want to stay involved Two partners at a big law firm are on the phone in an episode of the CBS classic “The Good Wife.”
+One partner is heavily involved in another project … Continue reading

 Advice For Parents and All Leaders: Learn From Dog Trainers